vatureta/Deep_Learning/README.md

 This repository contains the code and supporting materials for the project **“Deep Learning for Bias Correction of Ensemble Weather Forecast Post-Processing”**, which explores the use of neural network models to improve the calibration and skill of ensemble-based weather forecasts.

+This study uses a batch-based workflow on Google Colab to process the large datasets using GPU acceleration.
+Model training and inferenece are divided into sequential batch runs, chunks are executed concurrently and results aggregated across runs for evaluation.
+This approach allows for scaling the experiments efficiently despite compute limitations.

 > **Note:** The dataset used in this project is not publicly available and cannot be shared.
 Please refer to the accompanying write-up for a detailed discussion of the data, methods, and results.

 ---